deSHELL/arth-aie/README.md

-# arth-aie
-Arth : An Arithmetric Interpreter , AIE : Arth Install Equation
+# Arth : A Fast and Powerful Arthimetric Coding Language 🔥